Transparency Statement 2021

 Responsibility for the effective operation of the quality control system lies with the Managing Partner who is accountable to the board and the partnership as a whole.

-Professional standards and procedures are set by our Professional Standards Committee (PSC), reporting to the Managing Partner.
+Professional standards and procedures are set by our Professional Standards Committee (PSC), reporting to the Managing Partner who is a member of that committee.
 To avoid the possibility of management override, the PSC has whistle blowing responsibilities both to the board and the overall partnership.
 The firm has also appointed audit, ethics, money laundering, investment business and practice assurance partners who report directly to the Managing Partner but who also report to the PSC as appropriate on the firm’s compliance with those areas which they are responsible for.

 The Independent Non-Executive Board members are independent from the Firm and its Members and are initially appointed to serve a term of three years and may serve for one further consecutive term if re-appointed.
 The INEs comply with the policies and procedures of PKF LJN and their duties are set out in a formal contract and job specification.